Sarimarcus/twitter-bot/readme.md

 This is a Twitter BOT, doing a lot of smart things :

-- Each 30 minutes : tweet or retweet something interesting, depending of followed accounts, follow users of those accounts and stored tweets
+- Each 30 minutes : tweet or retweet something interesting, depending of followed accounts and stored tweets
 - Each weekdays at 14:00 : retweeting a trending tweet in Paris
 - Each friday at 16:00 : tweet an inspiring quote
 - Daily a midnight : get suggested users, purge useless users, unfollow users